Metacello/metacello/docs/MetacelloScriptingAPI.md

 ### Locking

 Automatically upgrading projects is not always desirable.
-Of course, in the normal course of loading and upgrading, you will want the correct version of dependent projects loaded.
+Of course, in the normal course of loading and upgrading, you want the correct version of dependent projects loaded.
 However under the following
 conditions: